ehrpg/lastdescent/docs/factions/fenrir/overview.md

 hundred protesters.
 After this incident the Morgenstern Inc. renamed itself yet again, taking it's current name Fenrir.

+## Logo

+Personnel and ships of Fenrir can be identified by their logo: A large wolf howling to the stars.
+They use this logo on all ships and on their soldiers uniforms.

 ## Operation

 Fenrir works for everyone that is willing to the price, so as long as the